f4b6a3/uuid-creator/README.md

 ```java
 UUID uuid = UuidCreator.getTimeBased();
 ```
-Or else, if you want a UUID that is also based on date and time, but looks like a sequential number, use this line:
+Or if you want a UUID that is also based on date and time, but looks like a sequential number, use this line:

 ```java
 UUID uuid = UuidCreator.getSequential();
 ```

-And if you have enough time, you can read the rest of this document.
+You can read the rest of this document if you have enough time.

 ### Maven dependency